 Try this at home!

-Charlie's Playhouse also runs fun activities and contests for children, like their recent Evolution and Art contest which asked kids to imagine a creature and how its descendents might evolve in response to a changing environment.
+Evolution for Kids also runs fun activities and contests for children, like their Evolution and Art contest which asked kids to imagine a creature and how its descendents might evolve in response to a changing environment.
 You can get on their email list, friend them on facebook, or follow them on twitter to hear about new fun offerings.

 We've used both the Giant Evolution Timeline and the Ancient Creature Cards at Camp Quest, with great results.